Choosing a University

 Historically Black Colleges and Universities (HBCU)

-The Higher Education Act of 1965 defines an HBCU as: “…any historically black college or university that was established prior to 1964, whose principal mission was, and is, the education of black Americans, and that is accredited by a nationally recognized accrediting agency or association determined by the Secretary [of Education] to be a reliable authority as to the quality of training offered or is, according to such an agency or association, making reasonable progress toward accreditation.”
+The Higher Education Act of 1965 defines an HBCU as any historically Black college or university established prior to 1964 whose principal mission was, and is, the education of Black Americans, and that is accredited (or making reasonable progress toward accreditation) by a nationally recognized accrediting agency recognized by the Secretary of Education.

-Historically black colleges and universities were established primarily to serve the higher education needs of the black community, however they are open to students of any ethnicity.
-There are 105 historically black colleges and universities in the country, with most located in the South and East Coast.
-They all award bachelor’s degrees in many fields.
-Some also award masters and doctorate degrees.
+HBCUs were established primarily to serve the higher education needs of the Black community, but they are open to students of any ethnicity.
+There are 105 HBCUs in the country, most located in the South and on the East Coast.
+All award bachelor's degrees in many fields, and some also award master's and doctoral degrees.

-The California Community College system has partnered with 39 HBCUs to offer students Transfer Admission Guarantees.
-For more information regarding the Transfer Admission Guarantees with HBCU schools, click here.
+The California Community College system has partnered with 39 HBCUs to offer Transfer Admission Guarantees.
+For more information, click here.

 Hispanic Association of Colleges and Universities (HACU)

-The association currently represents more than 400 colleges and universities that are committed to higher education for Hispanic students.
-HACU is committed to improving access and quality of post-secondary education for Hispanic students.
-In order to qualify to be an HACU school, the school must have a Hispanic student population of at least 25% enrolled full time.
+The association represents more than 400 colleges and universities committed to higher education for Hispanic students.
+HACU works to improve access to and the quality of postsecondary education for Hispanic students.
+To qualify as a HACU school, an institution must have a full-time Hispanic student population of at least 25%.
 HACU schools enroll 40% of all Hispanic students in higher education.

 American Indian Higher Education Consortium (AIHEC)